Facts & figures

 Every discipline produces data, and the major is designed to give students the skills needed to efficiently analyse that data, and make smarter decisions based on that analysis.

 “One of the core competencies of our graduates is engineering, but they can readily work across all sectors,” says Dr Yuan.

 “One of our graduates’ key advantages is that they have been equipped with knowledge of AI, and IT has created a demand for students who can utilise AI.
 Companies are actively looking for talent in these areas.

 “We train students in different disciplines and they can adapt these skills into a new kind of engineering – or a new way of banking or shopping.

 "This means that employers can hire someone who can make the systems work, rather than just analysing the data.”

-Intelligent Information Engineering is available as a specialiation for undergraduate students studying a Bachelor of Engineering Honours (Electrical), and for postgraduate students studying either a Master of Engineering (Intelligent Information Engineering) or a Master of Professional Engineering (Intelligent Information Engineering).
+It is also available to postgraduate students studying either a Master of Engineering (Intelligent Information Engineering) or a Master of Professional Engineering (Intelligent Information Engineering).